 - Vehicle’s make, model and license plate number

-- Insurance information – company name, policy number and phone number to call for claims
+- Insurance information: Company name, policy number and phone number

 The drivers and others who are filing claims contact the insurance companies that are involved.

 If the other driver was at fault, contact his or her insurer to make your claim.
-Also, contact your own insurer if your policy requires it, or if you are making any claims under your own coverages.
+Also, contact your own car insurance company if your policy requires it or if you are making a claim.

 Both law enforcement and insurance companies make determinations on who is at fault, or if both drivers are partially at fault.

 For the purpose of being ticketed and facing penalties for traffic violations, the police will determine who did what and charge the drivers accordingly.
-For the insurance companies involved, a claims adjuster will be appointed and decide fault.
-The police and the insurance companies don’t always agree on fault; for claim purposes, the insurance companies go by the decisions of their respective adjusters.
-Many people find it intimidating to speak with the adjuster.
-Read our page on insurance claims for tips on how to deal with insurance adjusters.
+For the insurance companies involved, a claims adjuster will be appointed and decide who’s at fault in the crash.

 It may be that one driver is found to be fully at fault and will thus be liable for all damages, or both drivers may be found partially at fault for the incident.
-If both drivers are found at fault, then state negligence laws will determine whose insurance pays what.
+If both drivers are found at fault, then state negligence laws will determine the insurance payouts.

-Does an accident affect my car insurance rates?
-If so, for how long?
+Will an accident affect my car insurance rates?

 An accident’s effect on your rates depends upon the circumstances of the accident and how many claims you’ve had in recent years.

-If you’re at fault, it’s your first accident and damages are minor, it may eliminate your good driver discount, but not much else.
-If you weren’t at fault and the claims were through the other party’s insurance, it likely won’t affect you either.
-If, however, you’ve already made a few claims in a short period of time, any type of claim may affect your rates since you appear to the insurer to be accident-prone.
+If you’re at fault, it’s your first accident and damages are minor, it may just eliminate your good driver discount.
+If you weren’t at fault and the claims were made through the other party’s insurance, it likely won’t affect you, either.
+However, if, you’ve already made a few claims in a short period of time, any type of claim may affect your rates.

-Though there are many factors involved when deciding how much car insurance goes up after an accident, on average, rates will increase by the following amounts, based on a CarInsurance.com analysis:
+Though there are many factors that determine how much car insurance goes up after an accident.
+On average, rates will increase by the following amounts, based on a 2022 CarInsurance.com analysis:

 How long does an accident stay on my record?

 It varies by state.
 In some states, accidents don’t even go on your driving record, or only appear if you were deemed at fault and ticketed for a traffic infraction.
-In other states, accidents go on your record and stay anywhere from one to five years.
 You’ll have to contact your state’s Department of Motor Vehicles to find out if the accident will go on your record and how long it will stay there.

 If I don’t report an accident, does my insurance company know?

 If there are claims involved, your car insurance company will know about the accident even if you don’t get a police report or personally notify your insurer of the incident.
-When claims are paid out, auto insurance providers place the claims information into a central database.
+When claims are paid out, auto insurance providers record the claims information in a central database.